-Model Context Protocol - Structure for Building AI Agents
+Model Context Protocol (MCP) - An Architectural Pattern for Building AI Agents

-The Model Context Protocol (MCP) is a structured framework for designing intelligent systems powered by large language models (LLMs).
-By splitting an agent into four distinct layers— Model, Context, Tools, and Control Plane—MCP promotes modularity, scalability, and maintainability.
+The Model Context Protocol (MCP) is an architectural pattern for designing intelligent systems powered by large language models (LLMs).
+By splitting an agent into four distinct layers—Model, Context, Tools, and Control Plane—it promotes modularity, scalability, and maintainability.

 Model Context Protocol (MCP) Overview